 Jerry Winter is a recognized authority on Matrimonial and Family Law, with many years of experience in litigation and numerous contributions to the bar.
-For more than 45 years, Mr. Winter has limited his practice to matrimonial and family law, successfully litigating and/or settling hundreds of matrimonial cases and prosecuting/defending appeals on behalf of clients and as counsel to other members of the legal profession.
-He has been honored by the American Academy of Matrimonial Lawyers and the Nassau County Bar Association.
-When asked "What is the most significant case you ever handled and won during your 50 years in practice as a matrimonial lawyer?"
-Mr. Winter replied, "The next one."
+For more than 45 years, Mr. Winter limited his practice to matrimonial and family law, successfully litigating and/or settling hundreds of matrimonial cases and prosecuting/defending appeals on behalf of clients and as counsel to other members of the legal profession.
+He was honored by the American Academy of Matrimonial Lawyers and the Nassau County Bar Association.

-A highly regarded member of the matrimonial bar, Mr. Winter has published numerous articles for legal publications, including "The Temporary Restraining Order: A Sword or a Shield" (Family Law Review, New York State Bar Association) and "Addictive Behavior as Marital Fault" (Domestic Relations Reporter).
-His many professional affiliations include the Matrimonial Law Committees of the Nassau County Bar Association and the New York County Lawyers Association.
-He has lectured before Bar Associations and other groups, and served as an active member of the Continuing Education Faculty of the Suffolk County Bar Association.
+During his career, a highly regarded member of the matrimonial bar, Mr. Winter published numerous articles for legal publications, including "The Temporary Restraining Order: A Sword or a Shield" (Family Law Review, New York State Bar Association) and "Addictive Behavior as Marital Fault" (Domestic Relations Reporter).
+His many professional affiliations included the Matrimonial Law Committees of the Nassau County Bar Association and the New York County Lawyers Association.
+He lectured before Bar Associations and other groups, was a member of the Continuing Education Faculty of the Suffolk County Bar Association.

-Mr. Winter has earned the highest possible peer review rating (AV) from Martindale-Hubbell, the authoritative resource on legal professionals.
-He is also a Fellow of the American Academy of Matrimonial Lawyers – New York Chapter.
+Mr. Winter earned the highest possible peer review rating (AV) from Martindale-Hubbell, the authoritative resource on legal professionals.
+He was also a Fellow of the American Academy of Matrimonial Lawyers - New York Chapter.

-Mr. Winter has been admitted to practice law in New York State since 1958.
+Mr. Winter was admitted to practice law in New York State in 1958.
 He holds a B.A. from Brooklyn College (CUNY) and a Juris Doctor from Brooklyn Law School.